How to Get into Harvard University

 The prestigious university is nestled in Cambridge’s misty groves.
 It is quite a large school with 16000 staff members and 36000 students.
 However, within this group, the undergraduate class is small.
 Harvard is home to more than 6000 students each year.
-Class sizes are small with an average size of 12 students.
+Class sizes are small, with an average length of 12 students.

 Students come from different countries around the world to make the most out of Harvard’s resources.
 Harvard has focused on increasing the admission percentage of minorities.
 In recent years, an increase in diversity has led to debates on discrimination against specific applicants, particularly Asians, to preserve its admission percentages.

 You should keep in mind that Harvard’s student body is wealthier than the majority of Americans.
 Seventy percent of the students come from the top 20 percent of the economy.
 And the one percent is around 15 percent of Harvard’s population.

 In most cases, students reside on campus since there is a residential house system.
 Students living on campus should be prepared to pay $11K for housing every year.
 University studio apartments charge an average of $2000 per month.

 While the acceptance rate of Harvard University is low, your chances are determined by you.
 If you have a weak academic profile, the committee might not look at your application.
 However, if your test scores and grades are strong and you participate in extracurricular activities, you’ll increase your chances of success.

 There are lots of online admission calculators that will help you determine your chances of getting accepted.
 These calculators use test scores, grades, and extracurricular to decide on the odds of acceptance and share with you the best tips on improving your profile.